Series LLC vs. LLC: Which One Do You Need?

 • Depending on the state, you may have to pay annual fees and costs for each LLC and also meet compliance requirements for each, which can become more complicated and costly.

-Benefits of Forming a Series LLC Over a Traditional LLC
+Benefits of Forming a Series LLC Over a Standard LLC

 Getting the Right Advice